 The Story of Habit

-On Wednesday morning Billy woke up with a hangover.
-He slogged himself out of bed, brushed his teeth in the shower, drank his coffee, and was off to what would promise to be another challenging day with a foggy mind and the lifelessness of recovering from the night before.
+On Wednesday morning Billy, a restless sleep, scrolling screens for hours, woke up depressed and tired.
+He dragged himself out of bed, brushed his teeth in the shower, drank his coffee, and was off to what would promise to be another challenging day with a foggy mind and the lifelessness of a sleepless night compounding his depressed state.
 Throughout the day he told himself over and over, “I’ve got to stop doing this.”

-On Thursday morning Billy woke up with a hangover, slogged out of bed, shower, coffee, off to work and the lifelessness of recovering from the night before.
+On Thursday morning Billy woke up, troubled, another sleepless night, scrolling screens for hours, dragging himself out of bed, shower, coffee, off to work and the lifelessness of another day, compounded by minimal sleep from the night before.
 “I’ve got to stop this.”

 Habits are powerful things, even more so when the behaviour crosses the line into addiction.
 Even when we know that a certain behaviour isn’t working in our favour, it’s challenging for us to modify what we’re used to.
-A recent study has shown that we develop a chemical bias to things for which we’ve been rewarded with in the past.
-Whether it’s a piece of cake or a vodka martini, if we’ve previously had a good experience with an object or behaviour, we are almost immediately predisposed to engage with it again.
+A recent study has shown that we develop a chemical bias to things for which we’ve been rewarded with in the past (the dopamine axis contributing to activities that fed the addiction of dopamine hits).
+Whether it’s a piece of cake or screen time, if we’ve previously had a good experience with an object or behaviour, we are almost immediately predisposed to engage with it again.
 Of course, as we engage over and over, the chemical response in our brains grows stronger.
 It’s the downside of the old adage, “practice makes perfect.”

 But just as we unconsciously train our brains to pick up bad habits, there are proven techniques to help us develop healthier routines that lead to healthier habits.
 It might be hard to believe sometimes, but we aren’t always at the mercy of compulsion.
 So how do we turn things around?